Monroe Street Bridge (Spokane, Washington): History

 The current bridge of 1911 is the third in this location.
 The first, a rather rickety wooden structure, was built in 1889.
 It was closed for a time due to arguments in the city over rights of passage and ownership, and burned down on July 22, 1890.
 The second was a steel bridge that opened June 27, 1892.
 It vibrated badly and had a noticeable dip in the center.
-On August 28, 1905, consultant from the Good Roads Movement considered the bridge unsafe.
+On August 28, 1905, a consultant from the Good Roads Movement considered the bridge unsafe.

 The design of the third bridge was largely copied from the Rocky River Bridge in Cleveland, Ohio, but was built one foot (0.3 m) longer to make it the largest concrete arch in the U.S. at the time.
 In turn, the Rocky River Bridge was modeled after the Walnut Lane Bridge in Philadelphia, which was modeled after the Adolphe Bridge in Luxembourg.

 The Monroe Street bridge was designed with ornamental features such as bison skulls, covered pavilions, and a chain-link railing motif.
 The bison skull was an inspiration of P. C. Shine, who had found it in Alberta at Drumheller in the early 1900s.
-Located just west of the Falls, the bridge runs due north-south and opened on November 23, 1911.
+Located just west of the Falls, the bridge runs due north–south and opened on November 23, 1911.